This page contains affiliate links, which means we may receive compensation if you complete a form.

-Request a loan here using the acceptance letter from your state agency as proof of income.
+Request a loan here (Affiliate Link) using the acceptance letter from your state agency as proof of income.
 Cash advances are the most viable option because unemployment benefits hinge on you looking for work.
 Also, be advised of what happens with credit checks and the need for a bank account before proceeding.

 No Job Verification

 Unemployment loans with no job verification focus on government documentation.
 In this case, the lender does not require proof of employment or income.
 Instead, the lender needs to see evidence that the unemployment benefits will continue beyond the repayment term – unless you find a new job.